1995 Calgary Stampeders season

 The 1995 Calgary Stampeders finished in first place in the North Division with a 15–3 record.
 They appeared in the 83rd Grey Cup but lost to the Baltimore Stallions.
 That Grey Cup game marked the only time an American-based team won the Grey Cup.

+On September 20, 1992, Calgary began the CFL's longest ever regular season home winning and unbeaten streaks.
+These streaks ended on August 18, 1995, at 27.